saharathkleips/interview/kotlin/input/file.md

 ## Read Lines

-Load a file by line as a `List<String>` where each string is a new line.
+Load a file by line where each string is a new line.

 ```kotlin
 import java.io.File